telerik/kendo-ui-core/docs/web/combobox/grouping.md

 </script>
 ```

-### Customize the fixed group header
+### Fixed Group Header

-To customize the group title displayed in the fixed group header positioned on top of the list, you will need to use the [fixedGroupTemplate](http://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#configuration-fixedGroupTemplate)
+To customize the group title displayed in the fixed group header positioned on top of the list, you will need to use the [fixedGroupTemplate](http://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#configuration-fixedGroupTemplate) option.
-option.
 It shows the group title of the current visible group.
-That means that the value is updated dynamically on the scroll position of the grouped list.
+This means that the value is updated dynamically on the scroll position of the grouped list.

-Parameter passed to the template is the group title value.
+The parameter passed to the template is the group title value.

-#### Define a custom fixed group template
+###### Example - define a custom fixed group template

 ```html
 <div class="demo-section k-header">